 1. How often should we charge the device?

-To maximize battery life, we recommend keeping the SL500 plugged in and charging when not in use for extended periods.
-Keeping the unit unplugged for extended periods will drain and reduce the capacity of the battery.
+To maximize battery life, we recommend keeping the data center lift plugged in and charging when not in use for extended periods.
+Keeping it unplugged for extended periods will drain and reduce the capacity of the battery

 2. How do we charge the device?